 At its core, this course will review the media's role in a constantly evolving world and the ethical decisions journalists and publishers face on a day-to-day basis.
-We will review historic approaches to a variety of ethical quandaries as well as the legal developments over time, and simultaneously review how modern media companies are handling these issues in real time.
+We will review historic approaches to a variety of ethical quandaries and simultaneously review how modern media companies are handling these issues.

 Along the way, we will try to answer a few core questions:

-- Does/should the media have any specific obligation to ethical behavior that ordinary citizens do not? - What even qualifies as 'the media' in a landscape that includes everything from the New York Times and Fox News to YouTube influencers, Twitter, and TikTok? - To what extent should/do media purveyors consider financial obligations or social pressure? - Should media members have a strict code of ethics and who would have to follow it?
+- Does/should the media have any specific obligation to ethical behavior that ordinary citizens do not? - What even qualifies as 'the media' in a landscape that includes everything from the New York Times and Fox News to YouTube influencers and Facebook algorithms? - To what extent should/do media purveyors bow to financial obligations or social pressure? - Should media members have a strict code of ethics and who would have to follow it?